Azmet Jah: Early life, family and education

 Azmet Jah was born on 23 July 1960 in Paddington, London, to Mukarram Jah and Esra Jah, during the reign of his great-grandfather, Mir Osman Ali Khan, the seventh Nizam of Hyderabad.
 He did his early schooling in London.
-He attended the University of Southern California, from where he graduated in 1984.
+He attended the University of Southern California, from where he graduated in 1984 with a degree in cinematograhy.
 In 1996, he married Zeynap Naz Güvendiren in London.
 They have two children, a daughter and a son.

 Career

 He is a professional photographer and cinematographer and has worked with Steven Spielberg and Lord Richard Attenborough.

 He has wielded the camera in the films Navy Seals and Life of Charlie Chaplin.

-In 2011, he stated that he was working on two films, one on Mustafa Kemal Atatürk (the first President of Turkey) and another one on his great grandfather, Osman Ali Khan, Asaf Jah VII, the Seventh Nizam of Hyderabad Deccan.
+In 2011, he stated that he was working on two films, one on Mustafa Kemal Atatürk (the first President of Turkey) and another one on his great-grandfather, Osman Ali Khan, Asaf Jah VII, the Seventh Nizam of Hyderabad Deccan.

 Accession

 Azmet Jah "acceded" to the defunct throne of the former Hyderabad State on 14 January 2023, following the death of his father, Mukarram Jah.

 Azmet Jah's ceremonial coronation took place on 20 January 2023.
 The coronation ceremony of Azmet Jah followed a pattern similar to the coronations of the Nizams before him, but it was a simple ceremony only attended by a few close friends.
-It was not recognized by the state government.
 It was held at Khilwat Mubarak at Chowmahalla Palace in Hyderabad.